Uguccione Ranieri di Sorbello: Final years and historical-literary writings

 Starting in the 1960s, motivated mainly by the reorganization of the rich family archival heritage, Uguccione developed a renewed interest in local history, dedicating himself both to the events of the Ranieri Bourbon di Sorbello family and to his beloved Perugia.
 This interest resulted in two very successful historical-literary works: the best seller La bella in mano al boia (1st ed.
 Rizzoli, 1965), a historical novel inspired by the chronicle of the story that shocked the town of Perugia in the year 1600 and led to the execution of the aristocrat Porzia Corradi, sentenced for adultery and put to death together with her lover, Roberto Valeriani, and a band of Perugian friends; and the powerful historical essay Perugia della Bell'Epoca, a work published posthumously in December 1969 that reconstructs the historical period starting from the city riots of June 20, 1859 (the Perugia Uprising), which occurred during the second War of Independence, up to May 24, 1915, the date of Italy’s entry into World War I.

 Uguccione Ranieri di Sorbello died of a heart attack on May 28, 1969 in Rome, at the age of sixty-three.

 Personality

-Uguccione Ranieri di Sorbello was an intellectual immersed in his time, a humanist proud of a cultural heritage of which he felt himself to be the heir and interpreter.
-His multifaceted, eclectic personality is testified by his commitment to life and the numerous testimonies left by people connected with him.
+Uguccione Ranieri di Sorbello was an Italian intellectual and humanist.
+He was involved in cultural and intellectual activities and engaged with the artistic and historical heritage of his time.
+His life and work are recorded in contemporary accounts.